cornelcroi/photo-sharing-website/README.md

     ```
     amplify publish
     ```

 Enjoy !

 ## Key points

-  - the reactJs web application to allow authenticated users to create albums, upload photos and stored them in S3 and metadata in DynamoDB
+  - the React.js web application to allow authenticated users to create albums, upload photos and stored them in S3 and metadata in DynamoDB
   - a AWS Lambda generates the static files using html templates and using data stored in DynamoDB
   - the application built using AWS Amplify
-  - full-stack ReactJs Application developped using AWS Amplify
+  - full-stack React.js Application developed using AWS Amplify
   - there is a single admin user created at first deployment
   - a AWS Lambda automatically creates photo thumbnails
   - Amazon Rekognition is used to automatically detects relevant labels for each uploaded photo and display these labels on album gallery page